 - Keep your rest periods around 1-2 minutes.

 This workout will likely push an hour, depending on whether or not you skip the squats (we see you over there!).
 When that kind of training is on the menu, it's essential to have at least one solid meal in your stomach, says registered dietician Paul Salter.
 In his article, "Your Guide to Intra-Workout Carbohydrates," he also recommends sipping on intra-workout carbs for any intense workout lasting close to or over an hour.

-Looking to make this the summer of legs?
-Then follow one of these popular programs for leg growth:
+Looking to maximize your leg growth?
+Then follow one of these popular BodyFit programs: